omics-datascience/BioAPI/DEPLOYING.md

 If new versions are released for the genomic databases included in BioAPI, you can update them by following the instructions below:

-- For the "Metabolic pathways (ConsensusPathDB)", "Gene nomenclature (HUGO Gene Nomenclature Committee)", "Gene ontology (GO)", "Cancer related drugs (PharmGKB)","Gene information (from Ensembl and CiVIC)" and "Cancer and Actionable genes (OncoKB)" databases, it is not necessary to make any modifications to any script.
+- For the "Metabolic pathways (ConsensusPathDB)", "Gene nomenclature (HUGO Gene Nomenclature Committee)", "Gene ontology (GO)", "Cancer-related drugs (PharmGKB)", "Gene information (from Ensembl and CiVIC)" and "Cancer and Actionable genes (OncoKB)" databases, it is not necessary to make any modifications to any script.
 This is because the datasets are automatically downloaded in their most up-to-date versions when the bash file for each database is executed as described in the **Manually import the different databases** section of this file.
 **Important notes**:
   - For OncoKB the download is not automatic since it requires registration, but the steps to download them manually are explained in the same section mentioned above.
   - For RefSeq gene summaries, the R package [GeneSummary](https://bioconductor.org/packages/release/data/annotation/html/GeneSummary.html) is used.
 The update of the database will depend on the version that the package includes.
   - For String the download is not automatic, but the steps to download them manually are explained in the same section mentioned above.
 - If you need to update the "Gene expression (Genotype-Tissue Expression)" database, you should also follow the procedures in the section named above, but first you should edit the bash file as follows:
     1. Modify the **gtex2mongodb.sh** file.
 Edit the variables *"expression_url"* and *"annotation_url"*.
-    1. In the *expression_url* variable, set the url corresponding to the GTEx "RNA-Seq Data" compressed file (gz compression).
-This file should contain the Gene TPMs values (Remember that Gene expression on the GTEx Portal are shown in Transcripts Per Million or TPMs).
+    1. In the *expression_url* variable, set the URL corresponding to the GTEx "RNA-Seq Data" compressed file (gzip compression).
+This file should contain the Gene TPMs values (Remember that Gene expressions on the GTEx Portal are shown in Transcripts Per Million or TPMs).
-    1. In the *"annotation_url"* variable, set the url corresponding to the file that contains the annotated samples and allows finding the corresponding tissue type for each sample in the database.
+    1. In the *"annotation_url"* variable, set the URL corresponding to the file that contains the annotated samples, and allow finding the corresponding tissue type for each sample in the database.
   By default, GTEx is being used in its version [GTEx Analysis V8 (dbGaP Accession phs000424.v8.p2)](https://gtexportal.org/home/datasets#datasetDiv1)

-**NOTE:** It is NOT necessary to drop the MongoDB database before upgrading (this applies to all databases).
+**NOTE:** It is NOT needed to drop the MongoDB database before upgrading (this applies to all databases).

 ### Export image file from database